evuraan/yellowShoes/README.md

 ## Optional: rtl_tcp
 If you have `rtl_tcp` running in your network,  yellowShoes can connect to it - navigate to the <a href='./Screenshots/Settings.png'>settings</a> section to set it up.

-# Bandwidth Requirement
-We modify the `wav` struct a little bit so it can be live streamed.
-Since `wav` is lossless and uncompressed, it consumes a lot of bandwidth.

-For example: It was observed to use about `2.2 Mbps` for a `47.1 kbps` FM broadcast.

 # yellowShoes and Docker
 You can run yellowShoes inside a Docker container.
 See the [Docker section](./Docker).